Aayush1104/finance/README.md

 $ flask run
 This should allow you to open up the link of the finance website.

-The functionality of this project includes the ability for a user to register for their own account which is stored in a database.
-The correct password is required to access an account on this site.
-Users are also able to search up the updated stock prices of real companies.
-Each user is given $10,000 USD to spend on the stock market.
-Of course, as this is a replication, the money is not real.
-Similar to a normal stock market, the user can sell stocks and see the history of their purchases and sales.
+This dynamic Python project offers users an immersive experience, allowing them to create personalized accounts through a seamless registration process with secure password authentication.
+The platform empowers users to explore real-time stock market trends using the IEX API and engage in a virtual stock market simulation with an initial $10,000 USD capital.
+Built on the Flask framework, this application seamlessly combines user authentication, real-time data retrieval, and transaction history for an engaging exploration of financial markets.